Deep Enteroscopy

 After the procedure, your doctor will monitor your condition and inform you of the results of the procedure once the anaesthesia or sedative has worn off.
 You may be asked to stay at the hospital overnight for further observation.
 Please note that you should arrange for transport home as you will not be able to drive after the procedure.

-Side effects of Deep Enteroscopy
+Side Effects of Deep Enteroscopy

 Common side effects of a deep enteroscopy include: